seriaati/enka-to-go/README.md

 # enka-to-go
+**THE WEBSITE DOMAIN IS CHANGED!** https://enka-to-go.seria.moe
 Export your Enka showcase to Genshin Optimizer for damage calculation.